Teaching Assistant Jobs at West Virginia University with Visa Sponsorship

 Which visa types does West Virginia University use for Teaching Assistant roles?

 WVU supports several visa categories for Teaching Assistants depending on your situation.
 F-1 students working as TAs during their program use CPT or OPT authorized through the university.
-J-1 exchange visitor visas are common for international teaching appointments.
+J-1 visa exchange visitor visas are common for international teaching appointments.
 For longer-term or post-graduate TA staff roles, WVU may sponsor H-1B or, for permanent residence pathways, EB-2 or EB-3 classifications.

 What qualifications does West Virginia University expect for Teaching Assistant positions?